|

 Jonah Hex, but since it's only 1:20 it has to suck.
 I have this

-my years of judging movies by run times).
-I don't feel it's time
+years of judging movies by run times).
+I don't feel it's time enough

-enough to get invested and then resolve things in a satisfying way.
+to get invested and then resolve things in a satisfying way.
+Either

-Either they don't have enough build up or they've rushed the ending.
+they don't have enough build up or they've rushed the ending.
+I hate

-I hate it when the beginning is great, then bam! it's over when you
+it when the beginning is great, then bam! it's over when you wanted

-wanted to see it played out.
-(It's like a chick flick with no
+to see it played out.
+(It's like a chick flick with no wedding!

-wedding!
 Hello Pride and Prejudice!
-Why do you think the mini series
+Why do you think the mini series was so

 panties are in a wad and this was supposed to be an action movie